hackclub/hackclub/workshops/country-list-app/README.md

   </html>
 ```

-**NOTE:** `You can copy-paste the code above` But, never copy paste a non-clear code or the code you did not understand.
+**NOTE:** `You can copy-paste the code above` But, it is advisable not to copy-paste a non-clear code or the code you did not understand.
 A brief explanation of the html boilerplate at the top is as simple as having `css` file linked at the `head` section of the html along with the title element to show web title and the main element for the purpose of semantic and web page accessibilities.
-Followed by a div with a class attribute of card which shall hold every country flags and names and lastly linked with a javascript `script` file that will do all the magic, just before the body closing tag.
+Followed by a <div> with a class attribute of card which shall hold every country flags and names and lastly linked with a javascript `script` file that will do all the magic, just before the body closing tag.

 # The StyleSheet

-- Clearing Default Style
+- Clearing Default Styles

 ```
   * {